 - 80 g Strawberry or Raspberry Jam to match the doughnut jam

 - 150 ml Double Cream

 - Preheat oven to 170oc (150oc fan assisted)

 - Slice the doughnuts and arrange them to cover the bottom of an oven proof dish.

 - Cover the first layer with jam and arrange another layer over the top.

 - Cover this layer with jam again and arrange a final layer over the top.

 - Heat the milk and cream together gently in a pan

 - Whisk the Eggs, Sugar and vanilla in a bowl and then add the milk and cream mixture whilst stirring.

-- Remove from the oven and leave to set for 5-10 minutes before serving.
+- Remove from the oven and leave to set for 5-10 minutes before dusting with icing sugar and serving.